 However, finding a homemade hair spray recipe that works and doesn’t contain alcohol is a challenge.
 But, one that I successfully met!
 It turns out making homemade zero waste hair spray without alcohol is much easier than I expected.

 And with the addition of the best essential oils for hair, you can not only eliminate all the toxins found in typical hair spray, but you can also make one that supports healthy hair growth and shine.

 In fact, adding essential oils into your hair care regimen can go a long way to help ensure a healthy scalp and strong hair.
 Grab a printable essential oil hair care reference guide and more in the Simple Living Library.

 Which Essential Oils are Best for Homemade Hair Spray?

-The king of oils for hair, rosemary is popular in hair products for improving dry, thinning, frizzy hair, and boosting volume.
+The king of oils for hair, rosemary is popular in hair products to improve dry, thinning, frizzy hair and boost volume.
 And rosemary’s invigorating, woodsy scent freshens hair.

 Known to restore silky, soft hair, lavender’s analgesic, anti-inflammatory, and antiseptic properties help to nourish hair and bring back its luster.
 Its sweet floral scent is just an added bonus.